-If I say "John is an immigrant" or "John is an expat" how do you picture John in your head?
-Does he look the same?
-Why do you choose to use immigrant instead of expat?
-And yet, the two terms have the same meaning.Immigrant
+If I say "John is a migrant" or "John is an expat" how would you picture John in your head?
+How would he look like?
+How would you choose between "migrant" and "expat" considering that the two terms have almost identical meanings in the Cambridge Dictionary.Immigrant

 What is the power of language?
-Why do we choose a word instead of another?
-How does media affect our perception of different words with same meaning?
-And how inconsciously biased are we when we choose a word over another?
+Why do we choose a term over another?
+How does media affect our perception of different terms with a same (or to a wider extent very very similar) meaning?
+And how unconsciously biased are we, when we choose a word in the place of another?

 This is an experimental project that wants to underline how society, media and our own experience of the world shape our mind.The project was carried out with the curiosity to discover beautiful faces and portraits, but was soon tainted by the shock of discovering how, once again, images can be permeated by an innate racism that is much more intrinsic in our society than ever before.
 The hope is to give others an opportunity for self-criticism.